goat-community/goat/README.md

 `sudo bash app/installation/setup_goat.sh` (run on your VM)

-Note this will drop your database and create a new database.
+!!Note this will drop your database and create a new database.!!

 ##### 7. Start Geoserver